HaxeFoundation/HaxeManual/content/03-type-system.md

 >
 > All Haxe code is organized in modules, which are addressed using paths.
 In essence, each .hx file represents a module which may contain several types.
 A type may be `private`, in which case only its containing module can access it.

-The distinction of a module and its containing type of the same name is blurry by design.
+The distinction between a module and its containing type of the same name is blurry by design.
 In fact, addressing `haxe.ds.StringMap<Int>` can be considered shorthand for `haxe.ds.StringMap.StringMap<Int>`.
 The latter version consists of four parts:

-1. the package `haxe.ds`
+1. The package `haxe.ds`.
-2. the module name `StringMap`
+2. The module name `StringMap`.
-3. the type name `StringMap`
+3. The type name `StringMap`.
-4. the type parameter `Int`
+4. The type parameter `Int`.

 If the module and type name are equal, the duplicate can be removed, leading to the `haxe.ds.StringMap<Int>` short version.
 However, knowing about the extended version helps with understanding how [module sub-types](type-system-module-sub-types) are addressed.

 Paths can be shortened further by using an [import](type-system-import), which typically allows omitting the package part of a path.
-This may lead to usage of unqualified identifiers, for which understanding the [resolution order](type-system-resolution-order) is required.
+This may lead to usage of unqualified identifiers, which requires understanding the [resolution order](type-system-resolution-order).

 > ##### Define: Type path
 >